 - Homemade Coconut Milk

-Coconut Candy (Raffaello)
+Coconut Balls (Raffaello)

 - Put the melted coconut butter (you can melt it in a double boiler or in a microwave), maple syrup, and the shredded unsweetened coconut into a small bowl, stir with a spoon.